Prom on a Budget: 9 Ways to Cut Costs Without Cutting the Fun

 makeup bag

 “My daughter paid a classmate to do her makeup.
 It was much cheaper than having it done professionally.
-Besides, with all the YouTube tutorials and TikTok videos, these kids are like makeup pros by the time they are in high school!”Nicole, Hip Team
+Besides, with all the YouTube tutorials and TikTok videos, these kids are like makeup pros by the time they are in high school!”Nicole, Hip Sidekick

 6. There are several ways to save on prom jewelry too!